MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Devices.CorporateManagement/Update-MgBetaDeviceAppManagement.md

       - `[PolicyVersion <String>]`: Human readable version of the WindowsDefenderApplicationControl supplemental policy.
       - `[UserName <String>]`: The name of the user of this device.
       - `[UserPrincipalName <String>]`: User Principal Name.
-    - `[DisplayName <String>]`: The display name of WindowsDefenderApplicationControl supplemental policy.
+    - `[DisplayName <String>]`: The display name of the Windows Defender Application Control Supplemental Policy.
-    - `[LastModifiedDateTime <DateTime?>]`: The date and time when the WindowsDefenderApplicationControl supplemental policy was last modified.
+    - `[LastModifiedDateTime <DateTime?>]`: Indicates the last modified date and time of the Windows Defender Application Control Supplemental Policy.
-    - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this WindowsDefenderApplicationControl supplemental policy entity.
+    - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for the Windows Defender Application Control Supplemental Policy entity.
-    - `[Version <String>]`: The WindowsDefenderApplicationControl supplemental policy's version.
+    - `[Version <String>]`: Indicates the Windows Defender Application Control Supplemental Policy's version.
   - `[WindowsInformationProtectionDeviceRegistrations <IMicrosoftGraphWindowsInformationProtectionDeviceRegistration[]>]`: Windows information protection device registrations that are not MDM enrolled.
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[DeviceMacAddress <String>]`: Device Mac address.